mgagliardo/encode-solidity-expert/Homework-04/README.md

 ### Could the answer to Q1 allow an optimisation?

+asd

 ### Can you trigger a revert in the init code in Remix?

+Yes, the init code first sets up the free memory pointer nd then it checks for wei being sent with the transaction and `would revert` if the constructor is not payable.

 ### Write some Yul to